juju/docs/src/en/developer-resources.md

 or the Juju Charm Store from where they are accessible to charms.

 Use discrete files for resources.
-E.g. if your charm requires a software package and a dependency, then use two resource, one for the software package and one for the dependency.
+E.g. if your charm requires a software package and a dependency, then use two resources, one for the software package and one for the dependency.
 Do not group resources.
 Keep them discrete.
 Juju optimizes distribution of resources.
 If resources are grouped into one file (resource) then they are larger and must be updated everywhere when they are